lizhophardt/CFP-Funding-Tool/README.md

 ## Requirements

 - Node.js 18+
-- A Gnosis Chain wallet with xDai for airdrops
+- A Gnosis Chain wallet with wxHOPR tokens for airdrops and xDai for gas fees
 - Access to Gnosis Chain RPC endpoint

 ## License